Is accident only or accident and illness pet insurance right for you?

 What is accident-only pet insurance?

-Accident-only pet insurance covers your pet exclusively for emergencies and accidents, like your dog suffering an injury at the dog park or your cat chewing the leaves of a poisonous plant.
+Accident-only pet insurance covers your pet exclusively for emergencies and accidents, such as when your dog suffers an injury at the dog park or your cat chews the leaves of a poisonous plant.
 Each pet insurance company has its interpretation of “accident,” spelling out exactly what accidental injuries entail so you’re not surprised when the bill comes.

 For example, ASPCA Pet Insurance considers the following incidents as accidents: